I came across this antique journal

 But interspersed with the daily mundanity of occupying oneself for 93 days in the confines of “our not too spacious bedroom (12ft x 6ft) to hold 3 by the bye (the Guv’nor, Arthur and myself)”, it’s a fascinating insight into travel at the end of the nineteenth century, where the only communication between vessels was via flags.

-The joy of a travel journal transcends time
+The tales in this antique travel journal transcends time